oakejp12/personal_site/src/pages/11-25-2021-optionals/VentingJavasOptional.md

 }
 ```

 This one is a little bit trickier, and I always see it in production and in merge requests, but I don't tend to get as tufted.
 Logically, it makes sense; you're doing the due diligence to check if your value is present, and if so, you retrieve it.
-Instead, understand your domain, and decide when is best to [return a default value](https://www.youtube.com/watch?v=29MAL8pJImQ) or throw an `Exception`:
+Instead, understand your domain, and decide when it is best to [return a default value](https://www.youtube.com/watch?v=29MAL8pJImQ) or throw an exception:

 ```java
 var val = extremelyHelpfulMethod(arg).orElseThrow(() -> new FieldNotFound());